 Bernardine Evaristo is the Anglo-Nigerian award-winning author of seven books of fiction and verse fiction, as well as short fiction, reviews, essays, drama and writing for BBC radio.

-Named by the New Statesman as the writer to read ‘If you want to understand modern day Britain', Evaristo's latest novel Girl, Woman, Other has been shortlisted for the Gordon Burn Prize and longlisted for The Booker Prize.
+Named by the New Statesman as the writer to read ‘If you want to understand modern day Britain', Evaristo's latest novel Girl, Woman, Other has been shortlisted for the Gordon Burn Prize and shortlisted for The Booker Prize 2019.

 Evaristo is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature and was made an MBE in 2009.
 In 2019, she is the inaugural Woolwich Laureate, appointed by the Greenwich & Docklands International Festival.

 Jennifer Nansubuga Makumbi is a Ugandan novelist and short story writer.
 Her first novel, Kintu, won the Kwani?
-Manuscript Project in 2013 and was longlisted for the Etisalat Prize in 2014.
+Manuscript Project in 2013 and was shortlisted for the Etisalat Prize in 2014.